fluidity-money/passport.superposition.so/README.md

 # Superposition Passport

-Superposition Passport is a UTXO-based system of spending signatures given to the matching engine, which are then matched if the constraints are validated, on-chain.
+Superposition Passport is a UTXO-based system of spending signatures given to the matching engine, which are then provided on-chain if the constraints are validated to the Solver engine.
 Balances are created with a timestamp, which is then hashed to create a snowflake, which is then incremented to create partial orders based on the side that created an emission or leftover amounts.

 The conversion taking place internally is the conversion from the applicative from in `src/applicative.rs`, to `src/state_machine.rs`, with the application taking place using a